 The problem is that there isn’t actually much after US immigration in Dublin airport.
 There’s a small cafe/bar and a newsagents, that’s about it.
 If you want to eat, drink some Guinness, do some last minute shopping etc, your best bet is to hang around in Departures for a little while and do that.
 BUT, just keep an eye on the time and remember you’re going to have to join a queue again at US Preclearance (use your innitative, I’m not responsible for you missing a flight because you spent an hour eating a burger…).

 I joined the Preclearance line 30 minutes before it opened and by the time 7am came round the whole Preclearance hall was completely filled…it’s a lot of people to be stuck behind and it was chaos for a while.
 I’d imagine later on in the day it’d be slightly more enjoyable (if US immigration lines can ever be referred to as enjoyable!).

 When they say it opens at 7am, it opens at 7am and not 1 second earlier!

 Hand luggage bags went through a scanner again.
 In all honesty I can’t remember the liquids situation…I had drunk my tiny bottle of water just in case, if they were taking liquids, it wasn’t obvious.
 There were no body scanners or ‘pat downs’, just the bags were checked.

-When you reach the agent, they bring up a photo of your checked in bag on a TV screen and ask if it’s yours (this MAGIC amazed me, I was like WOW YES!
+When you reach the agent, they bring up a photo of your checked in bag on a TV screen and ask if it’s yours.
+(This MAGIC amazed me, I was like WOW YES!
 YES, THAT IS MY BAG, AMAZING!!).
-They asked what food I was carrying with me either in my hand luggage or suitcase, they asked where I lived in the USA, how long I had been visiting Ireland and why (I explained that I was on a stopover from London after visiting my family for a month) and then I was sent on my merry way.
+They asked what food I was carrying with me either in my hand luggage or suitcase, where I lived in the USA, how long I had been visiting Ireland and why.
+(I explained that I was on a stopover from London after visiting my family for a month).
+Then I was sent on my merry way.